dmarx/keyframed/README.md

 # Keyframed

-Data sctructures and convenience functions to facilitate working with keyframed parameters and interpolations
+Data structures and convenience functions to facilitate working with keyframed parameters and interpolations